The Underground Girls of Kabul: Characters

 Azita is a middle class mother of four daughters.
 Her fourth daughter, Mehran, is to become a bacha posh.
 She buys her clothing and a haircut to fit her new identity as a six-year-old boy.
 Azita wants to give Mehran the freedom to play sports, open communication, and activities that young boys can enjoy.
 Additionally, Azita herself was a bacha posh as a young girl, which allows her a deeper insight into their plight within Afghanistan.

 Zahra is a teenage bacha posh.
 She does not enjoy the treatment of Afghan women and wishes to remain a boy.
 She defies her parents’ attempt to transition her into womanhood.
 Zahra wants to hold onto the freedoms she is given as a boy, and wishes to work and support herself without marriage or a family.

 Censorship

 The Underground Girls of Kabul is one of the 850's targeted books in a watch list sent public-school libraries by Matt Krause, a Republican member of the Texas House of Representatives, as prone to generate "discomfort, guilt, anguish, or any other form of psychological distress because of [a student’s] race or sex".
+It was one of 381 books removed from the U.S. Naval Academy's Nimitz Library in April 2025, along with other books addressing topics of race and gender.